-We are a leading operator of out-of-home advertising platforms in China targeting mid-to-high-end consumers.
-As of December 31, 2013, we operated digital frames and digital TV screens in 31 airports in China, including the six largest airports in China: Beijing Capital International Airport, Guangzhou Baiyun International Airport, Shanghai Pudong International Airport, Shanghai Hongqiao International Airport, Shenzhen Baoan International Airport and Chengdu Shuangliu International Airport.
+We are a leading operator of out-of-home advertising platforms in China targeting mid-to-high-end consumers as well as a first-mover in the in-flight and on-train Wi-Fi market.
+As of December 31, 2014, we operated digital frames and digital TV screens in 28 airports in China, including the five largest airports in China: Beijing Capital International Airport, Guangzhou Baiyun International Airport, Shanghai Pudong International Airport, Shanghai Hongqiao International Airport and Chengdu Shuangliu International Airport.
+We have recently entered into agreements with un-related third parties to divest our business lines of TV-attached digital frames and digital TV screens in airports.
+See "-History and Development of the Company."
 In addition, we had contractual concession rights to sell advertisements on digital TV screens on the airplanes operated by seven airlines, including leading airlines in China such as China Southern Airlines, Air China, China Eastern Airlines, Hainan Airlines and Shanghai Airlines.
+As of the date of the annual report, we have concession rights to install and operate Wi-Fi systems on-board high-speed and ordinary trains operated by four railway bureaus.
+We are also in discussion with a major Chinese airline to obtain in-flight concession rights.

 We started operating advertising media platforms at gas stations owned by Sinopec in 2009.
 In 2011, we established GreatView Media.
 And from 2012 onwards, GreatView Media began to exclusively operate our gas station media business.
 In the same year, we decided to increase GreatView Media's capital and align the interests of its senior management team with the interests of the company by allowing them to indirectly hold equity right in GreatView Media.
 From 2012 onwards, we intend to put more efforts into developing our gas station network, expand locations in top tier cities and strengthen our existing advantages by installing LED screens.
 In 2013, Elec-Tech agreed to invest RMB640 million (US\$104 million) to purchase ordinary shares representing approximately 21.27% of the equity interest of GreatView Media.
-See "Item 4.A-Information on the Company-History and Development of the Company."
+See "Item 4.
+Information on the Company-A. History and Development of the Company."
 On August 1, 2013, we extended our exclusive concession rights contract with Sinopec which allows us to operate media platforms in Sinopec gas stations throughout China through the end of 2020.